xBourner/Dwains-Dashboardv3-Blueprints/area_button.md

 Hidden or disabled entities will show on the bottom page when you are in edit mode.
 You can unhide or enable entities if you accidently disabled/hid them.

+The difference between hiding and disabling is that hidden entities are still used in DD3.
+For example if you hide temperature or humidity entities they still are used for temperature or humidity calculation.
+Disabling this will completely disable the calculation and the entity wont show.

 ## How to change width of cards?

 Go into Edit Mode and select the entity you want to change.
 Click on entity settings or for custom cards click on Edit.